 2.6.19 - Conservation Easements (CE)

 Conservation Easements that do not fit in to either the WH or WL category may be identified as CE.
 Conveyed to CDOT, CE’s is a restriction limiting the future use of a piece of property to preservation and conservation of wildlife habitats and/or nature preservations.
-Conservation Easements are generally permanent in nature, but may not always be acquired in the normal way.
+Conservation Easements are generally permanent in nature but may not always be acquired in the normal way.
 Conservation easements are numbered accordingly; the parcel number is followed by the letters "CE".

 2.6.20 - Conversion Parcels (XX)